 Retrace your steps to the junction of the blue and yellow trails, and turn right onto the blue-blazed Ridge Loop Trail.
 Almost immediately, the woods road bears left, but you should proceed ahead, continuing to follow the blue blazes.
 The Ridge Loop Trail now descends on a wide, rocky path.
 Nearly the base of the descent, it briefly joins a woods road, then turns right and goes down wooden steps.

 A short distance beyond, the Ridge Loop Trail reaches a wide woods road, with the blue blazes going in both directions.
 Turn right and follow the Ridge Loop Trail uphill for about 650 feet until, just after a bridge over a stream, you reach a junction with the yellow-blazed Vista Loop Trail.
 Here, you should leave the woods road and turn left onto the Vista Loop Trail, which heads into the woods on a footpath.
-Continue along this rocky trail parallel to the stream, with its attractive cascades and pools.
-As the trail moves away from the stream and begins to descend more steeply, it passes a waterfall (the waterfall is not visible from the trail).

 After bearing left, away from the river, the River Trail proceeds through an area with tangled vines on each side of the trail.
 It passes a grassy area and reaches the main park road.
 Turn right onto the road, the route of the yellow-blazed Vista Loop Trail, cross the Ramapo River on a steel truss bridge, and continue uphill to the parking area where the hike began.